iannjari/starter-hugo-academic/content/post/dockerize-spring-application/index.md

 categories:
 ---

+Containerizing applications is the to go method of shipping applications from their development environments to deployment ones such as cloud without worrying about dependencies breaking due to a change of environments.

+Docker is the most widely tool for this purpose.

+This guide assumes you have a fully functional Spring Boot Application.

 ## Docker Installation
 Visit [Get Docker](https://docs.docker.com/get-docker/)  and click on the **Docker Desktop for Windows**, then click on the **Docker Desktop for Windows** button link.